TheShepord/intro-to-WSL/index.md

 * **Dual-booting with Windows and a Linux distro**
   * Will basically involve partitioning your drive and installing Linux from an external bootable USB through your computer's boot menu.
 You'll get the full Linux experience.
   * Lots of Linux flavors to choose from.
 For beginners, Ubuntu and Linux Mint are generally recommended.
 I have Ubuntu 18.04 LTS, I'd recommend Ubuntu 20.04 LTS since it's newer, but it's all up to you.
-  * However, it's a pain to setup and to constantly be switching between operating systems, so up to you.
+  * However, it can be a pain to constantly be switching between operating systems.
 Maybe you wanna make the full jump to Linux, maybe you don't.
-  * Life pro tip: if you go this route, disable Window 10's Fast Startup feature as it will get very screwy with a dual-boot.
+  * Life pro tip: if you go down this route, disable Window 10's Fast Startup feature as it will get very screwy with a dual-boot.
+I've also included a helpful guide in Appendix B.
 * **Using a virtual machine (VM) to run Linux**
   * Involves downloading a VM, downloading a .iso image file of whatever operating system you'd like, and running on your local machine.
   * Devours RAM and is generally pretty slow, would not recommend.
-* **Using bash emulation software, like Putty or Git Bash**
+* **Using bash emulation software**
   * bash stands for Bourne Again Shell (no, Bourne is not a typo), it's the most commonly used Linux shell these days
   * bash emulators generally don't include a package manager, i.e. you can't download new bash programs, so pretty limited for general usage.
 BUT you can install a package manager externally, kind of hacky but can work.
+  * examples of bash emulators include PuTTY, Git Bash, msys2 and mingw.
 * **Using Windows Subsystem for Linux (either WSL 1 or WSL 2)**
   * WSL provides a compatibility layer for running Linux natively on Windows 10.
 It has integration features certain Windows 10 development apps (notably Visual Studio Code) as well.
   * You've got two options, WSL 1 and WSL 2.
 WSL 2 was recently released and features a real Linux kernel, as opposed to an simulated kernel in WSL.
 This means WSL 2 offers significant performance advantages, but still lacks some of WSL 1's features.